-Are you wondering if some additional support is needed right now?
+Do you need some additional support right now?

-Life is complicated and we all feel overwhelmed at times.
-At certain points in our life we find that we can easily juggle work, family, self-care, friends, social networking, the news and our relationships.
+Life is very complicated right now and we are all feeling overwhelmed.
+At certain points in our life we easily juggle work, family, self-care, friends, social networking, the news and our relationships.
 But there are other times when it all feels like too much – like were are failing and falling apart.
 It is at these times when some additional support can help.
 I help individuals when they are going through a life transition such as: getting married, having babies, moving, divorcing or a medical issue.
 My work focuses on processing the normal feelings associated with grief, loss and change that occurs with all transitions.

 Therapy can help.

 Therapy offers a calm, quiet space to sort out all that life is throwing at you.
 My work focuses on goal setting and teaching skills to help you understand what is holding you back.
 I use mindfulness as well as brain science to help you.
 I specialize depression therapy, anxiety therapy as well as helping women to break away from manipulative relationships.

 Training is important.

 I am a trained Psychodynamic Psychotherapist and my focus is on Relational Psychology, Self Psychology as well as Attachment Theory.